 Extreme cold weather is rare in Florida, but even moderate temperature changes can impact your energy usage and raise your bill.
 When temperatures drop, heating your home can actually cost more than cooling it.
-To stay comfortable and save on your energy bill, try implementing the energy-saving tips below and use the free Energy Manager, one of the easiest ways you can identify measures to conserve energy.
+To stay comfortable and save on your energy bill, try implementing the energy-saving tips below and get a free Energy Checkup, one of the easiest ways you can identify measures to conserve energy.